tejtw/EN-TEJAPI.github.io/docs/en/tutorial/restapi.md

 ### **Column Filtering**

 If you only need to retrieve specific columns, you can use the `opts.columns` parameter to limit the output.

 For example, to retrieve only the opening price column (`open_d`):

-!!! info "In"
+!!! example "Retrieve the opening price column (open_d)"

     === "json"